ansys/pysam-sysml2/doc/source/users/api/write-model.rst

     >>> myFeature.get_value()
     10.5

-The model is updated after all set, to keep it the most accurate as possible.
+The model is updated after all set, to keep it as accurate as possible.

 Function ``parse_and_set_value``
 --------------------------------

-This function is for more complex expression :
+This function is for more complex expressions:

 .. code:: python